Kyron McMaster

-Kyron McMaster (born 3 January 1997) is an athlete from the British Virgin Islands specialising in the 400 metres hurdles.
+Kyron Anthony McMaster (born 3 January 1997) is an athlete from the British Virgin Islands specialising in the 400 metres hurdles.

-He represented his country at the 2017 World Championships where he finished in the top three in his heat only to be disqualified for a lane infringement.
-Earlier, he won a bronze medal at the 2016 World U20 Championships.
+He represented his country at the 2017 World Championships, where he finished in the top three in his heat but was disqualified for lane infringement.
+Earlier, he had won a bronze medal at the 2016 World U20 Championships.

-His personal best in the event is 47.08 seconds set in finishing fourth in the final of the 2020 Olympic Games 400m hurdles, on August 3, 2021.
+His personal best in the event is 47.08 seconds, set in finishing fourth in the final of the 2020 Olympic Games 400m hurdles, on 3 August 2021.
 This is the current national record.

-His coach, Xavier "Dag" Samuels died on September 9, 2017 during Hurricane Irma.
+His coach, Xavier "Dag" Samuels died on 9 September 2017 during Hurricane Irma.

 McMaster won the British Virgin Islands' first ever Commonwealth Games medal (a gold) in the 400 m hurdles in 2018 and followed up with another gold at the Commonwealth Games winning at Birmingham 2022 in the same event.

+McMaster finished second at the 2023 World Championships in Budapest, earning a silver medal.
+This was the British Virgin Islands' first ever medal at the World Championships.

+He was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to sport in the British Virgin Islands.